Honest Imagery for Allergens and Dietary Claims

 Here are patterns that show up again and again:

 According to the USDA’s food allergy guidance, even cross-contact can trigger severe reactions.
 While an image can’t show cross-contact, it can falsely suggest safety-especially when paired with bold “gluten-free” or “nut-free” badges.
+This is why honest imagery for allergens and dietary claims matters.

 Why guests scrutinize dietary visuals